Altisource Asset Management (NYSEAMERICAN:AAMC) Receives New Coverage from Analysts at StockNews.com

-Analysts at StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Sunday.
-The brokerage set a “hold” rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Wednesday.
+The brokerage issued a hold rating on the asset manager’s stock.

 Altisource Asset Management Price Performance

-A number of institutional investors have recently added to or reduced their stakes in AAMC.
-Laurel Wealth Advisors Inc. boosted its stake in shares of Altisource Asset Management by 20.9% in the 2nd quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after purchasing an additional 6,380 shares during the last quarter.
-Accretive Wealth Partners LLC bought a new stake in shares of Altisource Asset Management in the 1st quarter valued at $182,000.
-Finally, Biltmore Family Office LLC bought a new stake in shares of Altisource Asset Management in the 1st quarter valued at $507,000.
+A number of institutional investors have recently bought and sold shares of the stock.
+Accretive Wealth Partners LLC purchased a new stake in Altisource Asset Management in the 1st quarter worth $182,000.
+Laurel Wealth Advisors Inc. increased its stake in Altisource Asset Management by 20.9% in the 2nd quarter.
+Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after buying an additional 6,380 shares in the last quarter.
+Finally, Biltmore Family Office LLC purchased a new stake in Altisource Asset Management in the 1st quarter worth $507,000.
 15.87% of the stock is owned by institutional investors.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.